ashivashankars/Team_4Musketeers_capstone_project/README.md

 ---
 # Job Recommendation AI Assistant

-An endâ€‘toâ€‘end pipeline that scrapes internship and newâ€‘grad job postings from Simplify's GitHub listings, builds a vector database of jobs, and exposes an interactive AI assistant that reads a candidate's resume (PDF) and recommends matching roles.
+An end-to-end pipeline that scrapes internship and new grad job postings from Simplify's GitHub listings, builds a vector database of jobs, and exposes an interactive AI assistant that reads a candidate's resume (PDF) and recommends matching roles.

 ## Project Links